e-alizadeh/Zotero2Readwise/README.md

 † Annotations made in the new Zotero PDF reader and note editor.

 § Readwise is a _paid_ service/software that integrates your highlights from almost everywhere (Pocket, Instapaper, Twitter, Medium, Apple Books, and many more).
-It even has an amazing OCR for directly importing your highlights on a physical book/article into Readwise and allowing you to export all your highlights to Obsidian, Notion, Roam, Markdown, etc. Moreover It has an automated [Spaced Repition](https://en.wikipedia.org/wiki/Spaced_repetition) and []Active Recall](https://en.wikipedia.org/wiki/Testing_effect).
+It even has an amazing OCR for directly importing your highlights on a physical book/article into Readwise and allowing you to export all your highlights to Obsidian, Notion, Roam, Markdown, etc.
+Moreover, It has an automated [Spaced Repition](https://en.wikipedia.org/wiki/Spaced_repetition) and [Active Recall](https://en.wikipedia.org/wiki/Testing_effect).
 You can use the the link [here](https://readwise.io/i/essi) to get an extra free month (*Disclaimer: I will get a free month too!*)

 ---